Blog Dynamic Equity

 Because vesting protects everyone.

 If a founder leaves six months after freezing, should they keep 100% of their stake?
-Most investors and co-founders would say no. The standard founder vesting schedule is four years with a one-year cliff, giving everyone continued skin in the game.
+Most investors and co-founders would say no. There are three common approaches:

 You can credit time already spent toward the vesting schedule.
 If you’ve been working together for two years, maybe founders start 50% vested.
 The details are negotiable.